Our Product Management Dashboard is one of the unique tools we use when we do product management reviews at our clients.

 Role: For most product managers there is too much focus on the tactical.
 It’s about fire-fighting and responding, rather than being strategic, longer-term and pro-active.
 We believe the role should also be about leading within the business.
 Driving the product forward in support of the company strategy.
 Product managers should have one foot in the present and one foot in the future.
 We know from our 2018 annual survey that the average product manager spends 50% of their time fire-fighting – we think this is much too high.

-The next four dials look at how things are organised.
+The next four dials look at how things are organized.

 Development approach: The development approach used in a company has a big impact on product management.
 Whether it’s Agile, Waterfall or some hybrid of the two – product management can get caught in a clash of cultures.
 And if the product manager is also a Scrum Product Owner they can be too busy to do the rest of the role.